Noah-Samawi/ci-swag/README.md

 ### Acknowledgements

 I would personally like to thank all people who underwent testing for this website.
 The critial feedback was instrumental in providing a good user experience, finding edge case errors and generally keeping me motivated to improve the website.
-John Paul Larkin, Megan ODonohoe, Juan Boccia, Izabella Lopes, Gary Donlan, Alan Bushell.
+John Paul Larkin, Megan ODonohoe, Juan Boccia, Izabella Lopes, Gary Donlan, Alan Bushell and Dayana.